DorielRivalet/MHFZ_Overlay/README.md

 ## Bugs

 - Monster Infos are sometimes outside of the screen (if they don't show at all even if you open the config menu, this is probably your issue)
-- Road detection doesn't work all the time (use road override if road in general works for you)
 - With Monster EHP enabled, if you cart, the max EHP turns into the current EHP, along with some other info max values
 - Sometimes when exiting Drag and Drop the monster HP information disappears
 - Spawning in the same area as the monster doesn't load the information properly.
 Fix: re-enter area